SHIRDI222/Stepin_Car-Seat-Heater/README.md

 showing PWM.
 4. Led Actuator shows the driver is sited
 5. Heater will check the heater button is ON.
-6. Temp to CAN shows the value of temperature gone over protocol
+6. Temp to CAN shows the value of temperature